Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 considers Python filenames, and then opens a file and does ``exec`` on them.

-This approach only works for Python source code, but for compiled code, you should use this much cleaner approach that works for pure Python code and is a lot less vulnerable.
+This approach only works for Python source code but for compiled code, you should use this much cleaner approach that works for pure Python code and is a lot less vulnerable.